georgexyz19/georgexyz.com/content/posts/python-argparse.md

 The optparse module separates command line arguments into *options* and *args* two groups.
 It calls `parser.add_option` methods to add options, and it does not need to add *args* to the parser beforehand.
 The argparse module has *positional arguments* and *optional arguments*.
-It calls `parse.add_argument` method to add arguments.
+It calls `parser.add_argument` method to add arguments.

-Argparse module seems to widely used in many open source project, but newer third party module (e.g. Click) is also available.
+Argparse module seems to widely used in many open source projects, but newer third party module (e.g. Click) is also available.